What is a Billing and Posting Clerk?

 What Kind of Billing & Posting Clerk Job Opportunities Are There?

-In 2016, there was an estimated number of 501,000 jobs in the United States for Billing and Posting Clerk.
+In the United States, there were 501,000 jobs for Billing and Posting Clerk in 2016.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Billing and Posting Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.
+There will be an estimated 59,500 positions for Billing & Posting Clerk per year.

 The states with the most job growth for Billing & Posting Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.